MashaalSayeed/Zine-PR/README.md

 1. Go to `server` directory
 2. Install all dependencies using `npm i`
+3. Store database credentials in a `.env`, see `.env.example`
+4. Create a folder `uploads` inside the server directory
-3. Start the server using `npm start`
+5. Start the server using `npm start`

 To setup the client server

 1. Go to `client` directory
 2. Install all dependencies using `npm i`
-2. Start client using `npm start`
+3. Start client using `npm start`